lfost42/franchise/README.md

 # Franchise Analytics

-Calculates which two locations (in a provided csv file) are furthest apart using geolocation, csv parsing, and logging.
+Calculates which two locations (in a provided csv file) are farthest apart using geolocation, csv parsing, and logging.

 Application: Analysis tool for franchise owners to determine which areas are in need of expansion or more coverage.